-The computer-generated environment of a videogame in its entirety is an animated virtual playworld with ludically motivated landscapes and physics.
-By concentrating on the avatar we might miss the active, agential nature of the gameworld, all generated by the same software engines, rendered with the same polygons and texture maps, ascribed behaviors and affordances.
+The computer-generated environment of a videogame in its entirety is an animated virtual playworld.
+By concentrating on the avatar we might miss too the active, agential nature of the gameworld, all generated by the same software engines, rendered with the same polygons and texture maps, ascribed behaviors and affordances.
 Players can manipulate a game's topography (Super Monkey Ball), or construct it (The Sims, Little Big Planet, Minecraft).
 In more abstract games there is no clear symbolic distinction between environment and characters (Tetris, Minesweeper).
-As I have hinted above, to play a videogame is often to play with the whole gameworld as a system.
+We have already explored something of the world of Sandy Bay, its ludically motivated landscape and physics.
+[T]o play a videogame is often to play with the whole gameworld as a system.

+Gameworlds are virtual polities as well as virtual geographies: as Rachel and Katarina implicitly recognized, they simulate social and economic systems (Stevens et al 2008).
+The society and economy might be explicitly figured as a gameplay motive - in The Sims, Zoo Tycoon, Animal Crossing, or they may be similarly integral to the game mechanic but adopt a different frame of reference.
+To play any game that involves the accumulation of points, coins, rings and their expenditure for survival, items, power-ups and so on is to to be subject to a virtual economy in all but name.
 Perhaps the most significant - but rarely studied - feature of videogame worlds as virtual media is the strange socialities they generate between players and artificial intelligence (AI) and non-player characters (NPCs).
 Artificial Intelligence (AI) is perhaps the most commonly understood instance of simulation as autonomous agent in digital games.
 In a game AI generally refers to the components of the program that respond most sensitively to the actions of the player.
 The term covers both the coding of the behaviour and responses of NPCs and the overall sense of the gameworld as a system that is responding convincingly to the player's engagement with it.
 Generations of children have grown up playing with automata, software robots, whose behaviors are driven by the application of AI to entertainment.
 This "expressive AI" is about creating a sense of aliveness, the sense that there is an entity living within the computer that has its own life independently of the player and cares about how the player's actions impact this life (Mateas 2003).